muybien3433/marketsync/README.md

 with the ability to store and view assets across multiple types, including real-time values, calculated profit and transaction history.
-- **Live Assets and Currencies Pricing**: Access up-to-the-minute pricing data for various assets (over 10k crypto), stocks coming soon.
+- **Live Assets and Currencies Pricing**: Access up-to-the-minute pricing data for various assets, stocks coming soon.
 - **Multiple Currency Support**: Choose between currencies (USD, EUR, GBP, PLN) for subscription management and wallet display.
 Users can select their preferred currency for wallet management, asset tracking and subscription pricing.